tpluscode/tpluscode.github.io/source/_posts/2015-12-13-hypermedia-maturity-model.markdown

 The first three are dead simple and no one should argue about them.
 The fourth is also useful, although it is possible that not all APIs out there would really need that capability.
 The last however I think is not necessary.
-I even consider the ***how you do things*** criteria, or rather what the media type must include to be disguised out-of-band information.
+I even consider the ***how you do things*** criteria, or rather what the media type must include, to be disguised out-of-band information.

 ## Why define a process in hypermedia?